bameda/djmail/docs/usage.rst

 This backend works in two modes: **standard** or **async**.

-The **standard** mode, works very similar as any backend of django, with exception of status tracking and failuire scheduling.
+The **standard** mode, works similar to any backend of django, with the exception of status tracking and failure scheduling.

-The **async** mode, do samethink like previos but sends a email in a new thread.
+The **async** mode, works the same way like the standard mode but sends the email in a new thread.

 Celery
 ^^^^^^

-The celery backend uses celery async tasks to send emails and its always send asyncronous.
-Obviously, with same behavior as default.
+The celery backend uses celery async tasks to send emails and is always asyncronous.
+It has the same behavior as the default backend.

 Example configuration with celery backend: